wokenet/anchor/README.md

 [anchorbot][anchorbot] commands to update announcements and the livestream.

+## Developing

+Getting up and running is easy:

+1. `npm install`
+2. `npm run dev`

+This will start a fully featured local instance of the site with working chat and live video.
+The chat will connect to the WOKE.NET public chatroom (you can set an alternate in [constants.json](https://github.com/wokenet/anchor/blob/17138cbfc272def345033dc930dd184909055cfe/constants.json#L8)).
+Changes made to React components will live update.

+We use Matrix state events to determine what content to display on the front page.
+Check out [anchorbot][anchorbot] to see how this works.

+## Deploying

+This website is deployed using Netlify.
+Commits to the [`release`](https://github.com/wokenet/anchor/tree/release) branch will auto-deploy to the site.

 ## How to contribute

 Want to add a feature, fix a bug, or discuss an idea?
 We'd love to collaborate!